Are you curious about the hidden stress that could be lurking in your everyday objects?

 Fig. 9 measurement results of Laue method

-Debye method can measure the residual stress quantitatively, which can be determined according to the position, width and intensity of the diffraction line on Debye diagram.
+The Debye method is capable of quantifying residual stress by analyzing the position, width, and intensity of the diffraction lines on the Debye diagram.

 (a) transmission method (b) back reflection method